 Every project has a timeline, schedule, project plan, backlog, task list, or some form of tracking to understand what the definition of done is for the project.
 However, many projects slip by without fully exploring and creating the project roadmap.
-As projects become more complex, it is important to understand why the project roadmap should be a required tool for any organization.
+It is vital for organizations to understand the importance of project roadmaps as projects become more complicated with each passing year.

 Imagine you are planning a weekend trip with two friends.
-In this scenario, the end goal, or destination, is Chicago.
-You are traveling from Kansas City by plane, your friend, Ingrid, is traveling from St. Louis by train, and your other friend, Vernon, is traveling from Indianapolis by car.
+In this scenario the end goal or destination is Chicago.
+You are traveling from Kansas City by plane.
+Your friend, Ingrid, is moving from St. Louis by train.
+Your other friend, Vernon, is visiting from Indianapolis by car.
 For all three of you to make it to Chicago for your short weekend getaway, each parallel timeline cannot afford a hitch.

-- You booked your plane ticket 5 months out to avoid a $200 price increase in your plane ticket.
+- You booked your plane ticket five months out to avoid a $200 price increase in your plane ticket.

-- The price of Ingrid’s train ticket was 3 times more expensive due to the popularity of her departure time.
+- The price of Ingrid’s train ticket was three times higher due to the popularity of her departure time.
 However, booking this departure time was necessary to meet everyone in Chicago around the same timeframe.

 - Ingrid’s train was delayed 6 hours due to maintenance issues.

 - With her current delay, you will now have to wait 6 hours to meet up with her before taking the train downtown together.

 - Ingrid is deliberating buying a plane ticket so that she can make up time, but the plane ticket is last-minute and very expensive.